Where do I park and where do I go?

 What are the trail conditions?

-We are a small facility, with a round-trip hike of about one mile.
+We are a small facility, with a round-trip hike of about 1 mile.
 The terrain here is typical of the Hudson Highlands, and there are sections of the trail that are steep and rocky.
 Sturdy footwear is important and flip-flops and glass containers are not allowed on the trail.
 Drinking water in a reusable water bottle is highly recommended.
 Hazards may include ticks, inclement weather, stinging insects, poison ivy and the occasional copperhead, so please plan accordingly.

 Is hunting, fishing or swimming permitted in the Marsh?